-impose restrictions on the sale, marketing, or manufacturing of the product, amend, suspend, or withdraw product approvals or revoke necessary licenses;
+- impose restrictions on the sale, marketing, advertising, or manufacturing of the product, or amend, suspend, or withdraw product approvals, or revoke necessary licenses; - mandate modifications to or prohibit promotional and other product-specific materials or require us to provide corrective information to healthcare practitioners and other customers and/or patients, or in our advertising and promotion; - require us or our partners to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions, penalties for noncompliance and, in extreme cases, require an independent compliance monitor to oversee our activities; - issue warning letters, bring enforcement actions, initiate surprise inspections, issue show cause notices or untitled letters describing alleged violations, which may be publicly available; - commence criminal investigations and prosecutions; - debar certain healthcare professionals; - exclude us from participating in or being eligible for government reimbursement and formulary inclusion; - initiate audits, inspections, accounting and civil investigations or litigation; - impose injunctions, suspensions or revocations of necessary approvals or other licenses; - impose other civil or criminal penalties; - suspend or cancel any ongoing clinical trials; - place restrictions on the kind of promotional activities that can be done; - delay or refuse to approve pending applications or supplements to approved applications filed by us or our potential partners; - refuse to permit drugs or precursor chemicals to be imported or exported to or from the United States;

-- mandate modifications to or prohibit promotional and other product-specific materials or require us to provide corrective information to healthcare practitioners and other customers and/or patients, or in our advertising and promotion; - require us or our partners to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions, penalties for noncompliance and, in extreme cases, require an independent compliance monitor to oversee our activities; - issue warning letters, bring enforcement actions, initiate surprise inspections, issue show cause notices or untitled letters describing alleged violations, which may be available publicly; - commence criminal investigations and prosecutions; - debar certain healthcare professionals; - exclude us from participating in or being eligible for government reimbursement and formulary inclusion: - initiate audits, inspections, accounting and civil investigations or litigation; - impose injunctions, suspensions or revocations of necessary approvals or other licenses: - impose other civil or criminal penalties; - suspend or cancel any ongoing clinical trials; - place restrictions on the kind of promotional activities that can be done: - delay or refuse to approve pending applications or supplements to approved applications filed by us or our potential partners; - refuse to permit drugs or precursor chemicals to be imported or exported to or from the United States: - suspend or impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products or require us or our partners to initiate a product recall.
+- suspend or impose restrictions on operations, including costly new manufacturing requirements; - change or restrict our product labeling; or - seize or detain products or require us or our partners to initiate a product recall.

-The regulations, policies or guidance of the FDA and other applicable government agencies may change quickly, and new or additional statutes or government regulations may be enacted, including at the state and local levels, which can differ by geography and could prevent or delay regulatory approval of our product candidates or further restrict or regulate post-approval activities, including commercial efforts.
-We cannot predict the likelihood, nature or extent of adverse government regulations that may arise from future legislation or administrative action, either in the United States or abroad.
-If we are not able to achieve and maintain regulatory compliance, we may not be permitted to commercialize our product candidates, which would adversely affect our ability to generate revenue and achieve or maintain profitability.
+The regulations, policies, or guidance of the FDA and other applicable government agencies may change quickly, and new or additional statutes or government laws or regulations may be enacted, including at federal, state, and local levels, or case law may issue, which can differ by geography and could prevent or delay regulatory approval of our product candidates or further restrict or regulate post-approval activities, including commercial efforts.
+We cannot predict the likelihood, nature or extent of adverse government regulations that may arise from future legislation or administrative action, or judicial outcomes based on litigation, either in the United States or abroad.
+If we are not able to achieve and maintain regulatory or other legal compliance, we may not be permitted to commercialize our product candidates, which would adversely affect our ability to generate revenue and achieve or maintain profitability.